RoadieHQ/marketing-site/content/docs/tech-insights/define-custom-data-sources/index.md

 **$getEntityData**

-If you want to parse request entity information in the JSONata context you can use the `$getEntityData` function.
+If you want to get entity information in the JSONata context you can use the `$getEntityData` function.
 An example query could be like the following:
 * Data Provider Type: Entity Definition, HTTP Data Source
-* Fact Name: OpenAPI Spec Version
+* Fact Name: Entities part of entity
-* JSONata query: `$getEntityData('relations')[0].targetRef`
+* JSONata query: `$getEntityData('relations')[type='partOf']`
 * Type: JSON Object

 **$metadata**